College Admission Use of National Test Scores H.B. 20-1407

 What does the law do?

 It allows state four-year colleges and universities to make it optional for applicants who are part of the 2021 high school graduation class to submit SAT or ACT test scores as part of the first-time freshman admission process.
+Subsequently, all public colleges and universities in Colorado have agreed to make it optional for applicants from the graduating class of 2021 to submit test scores.

 What does that mean?